 🔥Coronavirus: When can we start using the P(andemic) word?🔥

-With at least 10 countries announcing their first cases of coronavirus in the last 24 hours, worries about — and preparations for — a global pandemic are growing.
+The World Health Organization updated the risk of COVID-19 to very high at a global level, among growing worries about — and preparations for — a global pandemic.

-But despite more than 80,000 cases recorded and nearly 3,000 deaths in at least 50 countries, the World Health Organization has so far held off on calling the outbreak a pandemic.
+But despite more than 80,000 cases recorded and nearly 3,000 deaths in at least 50 countries, the World Health Organization still refrains from calling the outbreak a pandemic.

 The virus “has pandemic potential,” WHO Director General Tedros Adhanom Ghebreyesus said Thursday, but added that this “is not a time for fear.
 This is a time for taking action to prevent infection and save lives now.”